Bloc/swiftris-checkpoints/04-a-ticking-clock.md

 }
 ```

-First, we define a new constant at `#1`, `TickLengthLevelOne`.
+First, we define a new constant at **#1**, `TickLengthLevelOne`.
 This variable will represent the slowest speed at which our shapes will travel.
 We've set it to `600` milliseconds, which means that every 6/10<super>ths</super> of a second, our shape should descend by one row.

-At `#2` you can see we've defined a few variables. `tickLengthMillis` and `lastTick` look similar to declarations we've seen before: one being the `GameScene`'s current tick length – set to `TickLengthLevelOne` by default – and the other will track the last time we experienced a tick, an `NSDate` object.
+At **#2** you can see we've defined some variables. `tickLengthMillis` and `lastTick` look like declarations we've seen before: one being the `GameScene`'s current tick length, set to `TickLengthLevelOne` by default, and the other will track the last time we experienced a tick, an `NSDate` object.

-However, `tick:(() -> ())?` looks horrifying… `tick` is what's known as a *closure* in Swift.
+`tick:(() -> ())?` looks horrifying… `tick` is what's known as a *closure* in Swift.
 A closure is essentially a block of code that performs a function, and Swift refers to functions as closures.
 In defining `tick`, its type is `(() -> ())?` which means that it's a closure which takes no parameters and returns nothing.
-Its question mark indicates that it is optional and therefore may be `nil`.
+Its question mark indicates that it's optional and may be `nil`.

 [Learn more about Swift closures](https://developer.apple.com/library/prerelease/ios/documentation/swift/conceptual/swift_programming_language/Closures.html)

-At `#3` we'll put our new member variables to work.
-If `lastTick` is missing, we are in a paused state, not reporting elapsed ticks to anyone, therefore we simply return.
-However, if `lastTick` is present we recover the time passed since the last execution of `update` by invoking `timeIntervalSinceNow` on our `lastTick` object.
-Functions on objects are invoked using *dot syntax* in Swift.
+At **#3** we'll put our new member variables to work.
+If `lastTick` is missing, we are in a paused state, not reporting elapsed ticks to anyone, so we return.
+But if `lastTick` is present we recover the time passed since the last execution of `update` by invoking `timeIntervalSinceNow` on our `lastTick` object.
+We invoke functions on objects using *dot syntax* in Swift.

 [Read more about dot-syntax](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/ClassesAndStructures.html)

 What's special about our invocation here is the exclamation mark, `!`.
-This symbol is required if the object in question is an optional type.
-Before we can access it, we must de-reference the optional by placing an exclamation mark immediately after its name.
-We multiply the result by `-1000` in order to get a positive millisecond value.
+Before we can access it, we must de-reference the optional by placing an exclamation after its name.
+We multiply the result by `-1000` to get a positive millisecond value.

 We then check if the time passed has exceeded our `tickLengthMillis` variable.
 If enough time has elapsed, we must report a tick.
 We do so by first updating our last known tick time to the present and then invoking our closure.
-The syntax we use is conditioned on whether or not `tick` is present.

 By placing a `?` after the variable name, we are asking Swift to first check if `tick` exists and if so, invoke it with no parameters.
-It is shorthand for the following statement:
+It's shorthand for the following statements:

 ```objc
 if tick != nil {